godotengine/godot-docs/tutorials/math/rotations.rst

 Another way of parametrizing 3D rotations is by considering a sequence of at least 3 rotations around certain, fixed axes.
 This could be, for example "rotate around the :math:`Z`-axis by :math:`\varphi_1`, then rotate around the :math:`Y`-axis by :math:`\varphi_2`, and finally rotate around the :math:`x`-axis by :math:`\varphi_3`".
 Of course, these axes don't have to be Z, then Y, then X.
 As long as two sequential rotations are not around the same axis (in which case they would combine into a single rotation, hence reducing the number of actually independent parameters by 1), they can be anything.
 They don't even need to be aligned with any "named" axis.
-Another thing important think to watch out is, if you imagine that there is a local coordinate system "painted" on the object, as you go through the
+Another important thing to watch out is, if you imagine that there is a local coordinate system "painted" on the object, as you go through the
 3-step rotation sequence, that local frame rotates with the object itself, while the global frame of course remains as-is.
 The rotation angles specified with respect to a global, fixed reference frame are sometimes called Tait-Bryan angles.
 So when we're specifying a general rotation in terms of 3 rotations around certain "fixed" axes, you need to specify whether those axes refer to the global (called extrinsic, usually written with an additional prime, :math:`X'` rather than :math:`X`,  after each rotation ) or the local (called intrinsic) frame as well.
 Typically, extrinsic is used as it is relatively easier to picture, and axes are chosen to coincide with X,Y or Z.
 The 3 rotation angles used in such representation of rotations is called Euler angles.